elixirschool/telemetry-code-along/part_one.md

 end
 ```

-Here, we're emitting an event that includes the duration measurement, tracking the duration of the web request, along with the context of the web request, described by the `conn` struct.
+Here, we're emitting an event that includes the duration measurement--tracking the duration of the web request--along with the context of the web request, described by the `conn` struct.

 ### Defining and Attaching The Telemetry Handler